mariefoxall/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q10 - In which situation can you use self closing tags?

+If the element does not have any children, you can use self closing tags

 ## Q11 - What is autofilling and why is it important?

 ## Q12 - Which attributes are always present in an img element?